davestewart/alias-hq/README.md

 #### TypeScript projects

-Open your `tsconfig.json` and add aliases to the `compilerOptions.paths` node using the (rather verbose) wildcard and array format:
+Open your `tsconfig.json` and add aliases to the `compilerOptions.paths` node using the [somewhat verbose](https://code.visualstudio.com/docs/languages/jsconfig#_using-webpack-aliases) wildcard and array format:

 ```json
 {